ddnexus/pagy/docs/guides/migration-guide.md

 If anything of the old code is still in place you should get some exception.
 In that case, just remove the old code and retry until there will be no exception.

-## Fine tuning
+## Fine-tuning

-If the app is working and displays the pagination, it's time to adjust Pagy as you need, but if the old pagination was using custom elements (e.g. custom params, urls, links, html elements, etc.) it will likely not work without some possibly easy adjustment.
+If the app is working and displays the pagination, it's time to adjust Pagy as you need.
+However, if the old pagination was using custom elements (e.g. custom params, urls, links, html elements, etc.) it will likely not work without some possibly easy adjustment.